-The weekly assignment must be at least two double-spaced pages, fully justified, using 12-point Times New Roman font with one-inch margins.
+The weekly assignment must be at least 2.5 double-spaced pages, fully justified, using 12-point Times New Roman font (or an equivalent font size) with one-inch margins.

-The summaries & questions are due 24 hours before the start of the workshop (that is, Mondays @ 12 pm).
-Summaries & Questions determine 40% of the final grade.
+The weekly assignments are due 24 hours before the start of the workshop (that is, Mondays @ 12 pm) and determine 40% of the final grade.

 Q&A Workshop Comments - Students are expected to engage in the discussion during the workshop.
 Specifically, each student will be assigned to a set of speakers where the student is required to ask a question in-class during those seminars.
-Workshop comments/participation determines 15% of the final grade.
+Workshop comments/participation determines 20% of the final grade.

-Critique - Students must write one critique of a selected paper presented in the workshop.
-The critique is due by Wednesday, Nov.
-27 @ 5 pm.
-It determines 45% of the final grade.
+Critique - Students must write one in-depth critique of a selected paper presented in the workshop.
+The critique is due by Thursday, May 1 @ 5 pm.
+It determines 40% of the final grade.

-The critique, or memo, must offer a detailed assessment of the selected paper.
-Specifically, the memo should respond to the paper-and not offer a summary of the paper.
+The critique must offer a detailed assessment of the selected paper.
+Specifically, the critique should respond to the paper-and not offer a summary of the paper.
 Examples of responses include critiques of specific or general points made, possible implications, challenges to the methodology, fundamental questions left unanswered (that arguably should have been addressed), and suggestions for improvements (that follow naturally from the paper and do not represent a completely different project) and extensions.
+The critique should be centered on the methodology and logic of the paper-not on the policy conclusion.

-The memo must be 4 to 5 pages, typed in 12-point Times New Roman font, double spaced, fully justified, and have one-inch margins.
-There is no need to cite extensively, but, if there are cites, please use the Bluebook form.
+The memo must be 4 to 5 pages, typed in 12-point Times New Roman font (or an equivalent font size), double spaced, fully justified, and have one-inch margins.
+There is no need to cite extensively, but, if there are cites, please use the Bluebook format.